JackFrancisD/pyApolloPhotosDownloader/README.md

 The script works like this:

- - Send a GET request and download the HTML from the MAIN_URL variable.
+ - Use `urllib` to download the HTML from the `MAIN_URL` variable.
  - Parse the HTML to extract the number of pages from it.
  - Repeat the following loop for each page:
  	- Download the HTML of the page
  	- Parse it to extract direct links to "Original"-sized images
  	- Append links to a global variable `finalLinksList`
- - Once done, write all links to a file whose filename is set by LINKS_LIST_FILENAME
+ - Once done, write all links to a file whose filename is set by `LINKS_LIST_FILENAME`

 ### Contribute

 If you give enough of a shit, feel free to submit patches, I'm happy to accept them as I probably won't be improving this script much unless I need it again for something.

+I am aware of all the issues (like no error checking and handling at all), so don't waste your time submitting issues.
+If you wanna help, fix them, it's easy as the script is quite simple.